Hard-Boiled to Cozy: Categories of Mystery Novels

 - Location-based — These mysteries are anchored in their environments and give a great sense of place along with the mystery.
 Examples include Craig Johnson's Longmire series set in Wyoming, Greg Iles often sets his books in his hometown of Natchez, Mississippi, Alexander McCall Smith's detective in Gaborone, the capital of Botswana, and Phoebe Atwood Taylor's Asey Mayo Cape Cod Mystery series.

-- Local interest — Also location-based, hyper-local mysteries are often set in beloved destination locales, doing double-duty as preview and / or souvenir of a trip or a "back home" reminder for people who've moved away.
+- Local interest — Also location-based, hyper-local mysteries are often set in beloved destination locales, doing double-duty as a preview and/or souvenir of a trip or a "back home" reminder for people who've moved away.
 For example, Deb Baker's sleuth Gertie Johnson is a "Yooper" — from the Upper Peninsula of Michigan; Ellen Crosby writes wine country mysteries.
-Booksellers generally support local books (read how to approach booksellers to carry your local book, here).
+Booksellers generally support local books.

 - Locked Room — These mysteries involve a crime that seems physically impossible – the name comes from a crime where the murder victim is in a room completely locked from the inside with seemingly no point of egress.
 Many authors (Sir Arthur Conan Doyle, Agatha Christie) have penned a locked room mystery or two, but writers who specialized in them include John Dickson Carr and Edward D. Hoch.

 - Historic — These are set in another era.
 For example, Elizabeth Peters Medieval series featuring the monk Brother Cadfael, or her series set in 19th and early 20th Century Egypt with archeologist Amelia Peabody Emerson.

 - Sometimes mysteries will feature historic characters in major or minor roles, such as in Caleb Carr's The Alienist, set in New York at the time of that Teddy Roosevelt was police commissioner.